aceliwang/potatopsych/Practice - PsychScene Videos.md

 - If unresponsive, consider sleep study
 - Organise follow-up with GP or myself to assess the effect of intervention with referral to sleep specialist if ongoing issues

+## MEQ 16

+You are a consultant psychiatrist working in the mental health service.
+Sarah, who is a stage 2 trainee, has been assigned to work with you.
+She contacts you with regards to arranging supervision and you set-up a time to meet with her.

+### MEQ 16.1 What principles of supervision, as per RANZCP guidelines, would you use in this instance?

+### MEQ 16.2 What are the principles of effective feedback?

+### MEQ 16.3 Sarah informs you that you have an upcoming assessment of Fatima, a 39F Iranian refugee, who is the mother of two children, where she wants to use a workplace-based assessment for the stage 2 EPA (entrusted professional activity) on CALD - Working with Culturally and Linguistically Diverse Population.
+She tells you the meeting is scheduled with an interpreter.
+What are the principles of using an interpreter?

+### MEQ 16.4 Sarah approaches you with an ECG of Fatima with concerns about the QTc reported as 450 msec.
+Fatima is prescribed an antipsychotic medication.
+What advice would you provide to Sarah?

+## MEQ 17

+You are a junior consultant psychiatrist in the community mental health clinic.
+You are referred by a GP for assessment, James, a 39-year-old unemployed electrician living with his parents.
+James has had a diagnosis of obsessive-compulsive disorder over the last 20 years.
+He hardly ever leaves the house these days and relies on his parents for shopping, cooking, etc. He has been treated with medications in the past but he has self-ceased all medications for fear of side-effects.
+He has been linked in with a clinic in the past but disengaged after a few months.

+### MEQ 17.1 What do you think are some of the possible reasons for James not engaging with the clinic in the past?
+List and elaborate (10 marks).

+> Structure:
+> - Template: barriers to treatment (biopsychosocial 4Ps)
+> - Patient issues
+> - Clinic issues
+> - Systemic issues

+- Previous poor experience with treatment
+- Stigma
+- Countertransference, transference
+- Secondary to his illness
+- Comorbid mental illness
+- Lack of continuity of care: changing staff
+- Lack of access and transport to the clinic

+### MEQ 17.2 He agrees to engage in treatment with you as long as he is not admitted to hospital.
+You decide to provide psychological therapy (CBT).
+How would you go about planning and implementing CBT in James?

+### MEQ 17.3.What are the pharmacological recommendations for treatment of OCD in James?

 ## MEQ 18

 You are a junior consultant psychiatrist working in a regional area.
 There has been an electroconvulsive therapy (ECT) adverse event (critical incident) involving ECT for a patient.